adnanali8648/sportradar/README.md

 ### Features:
 this app alow you to start update and finish matches in scorboard

+this app also shows the player name and time when any player do goal on update match info

+this app also shows the yelow or Red card issued to any player with time

 ### Deployment

 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)